 back to all posts

+In a previous blog, we delved into the valuable insights that basic call trends can provide.
+However, as you closely monitor these trends, you might notice occasional spikes and irregularities.
+These anomalies warrant further investigation to determine their underlying causes.
+Are they business-driven fluctuations, or do they signal potential issues like routing glitches, inbound hacking attempts or fraud?
 A sudden surge in inbound call volume could be a direct response to a recently launched marketing campaign.
 Customers, eager to capitalize on a new deal, flood the lines.
 On the flip side, inclement weather or unexpected service outages may trigger an influx of calls to customer service.
 Outbound calling campaigns orchestrated by the sales team can also cause call volume spikes.
 Whether planned (sales campaign) or unplanned (service outage), these spikes align with business operations.
+Other spikes may indicate a problem, such as a configuration error or a robocall threat.
+As an example, the chart below shows the hourly trend for call terminations based on the clearing cause code provided by the switch platform.
+In “typical” hours, this client had less than 100 calls, then suddenly in the 11 AM hour on July 5 there was a spike of 1,589 calls.

 The graphic below shows a subset of the call log for this hour, with numbers hidden for privacy.
 Drilling into the call detail, it shows that the same originating number was constantly pumping inbound calls into the enterprise.
 You can see calls every few seconds and at times multiple calls in the same second.
 The called numbers are not assigned on the switch so the “Unassigned Number” clearing cause is assigned.